 The hilltop of Mougins had been occupied since the pre-Roman period and was eventually absorbed into the spread of the Roman Empire.
-Much of the centre of the 'old' village dates back to the 11th to 15th centuries.
+Much of the centre of the 'old' village dates back to the time between the 11th and 15th centuries.

 In the 11th century the Count of Antibes gave the Mougins hillside to the Monks of Saint Honorat (from the nearby Îles de Lerins just off the coast of Cannes) who continued to administer the village until the French Revolution.
 During this period, Mougins was a fortified village surrounded by ramparts and parts of the medieval city wall still exist as well as one of the three original ancient gate towers (Porte Sarrazine).

 Today this charming little village is best known for its gastronomy and the artists that it has attracted over the last 100 years.
-Picasso lived the last 12 years of his life here (1961–1973) until he died, in a house next to the chapel of Notre Dam de Vie to the south east of Mougins.
-Picasso's studio was in the old village in a building that is now the tourist office.
+Picasso lived the last 12 years of his life here (1961–1973), in a house next to the chapel of Notre Dame de Vie to the south east of Mougins.
+His studio was in the old village in a building that is now the tourist office.

 There are several art galleries and museums in Mougins and all are worth a visit.

 In particular the Mougins Museum of Classical Art has one of the largest private collections of antiques that span vast periods of time and is beautifully curated.

 Also worth a visit is the Photography Museum, located in the centre of the Old Town, which houses a display of antique cameras and equipment, alongside a collection of photos of famous painters and artists, including of course, Picasso.